ulodciv/cluster_deployer/README.md

 1. Export the VM as an OVA file

-1. Update the JSON cluster file as needed (config\cluster.json)
+1. Update the JSON cluster file as needed (config/cluster.json)
+    - Set the path to pgha.py
+    - Set hosts and IP addresses
+    - ...

 1. Deploy the cluster: